ElektraInitiative/libelektra/src/tools/rest-frontend/README.md

 #### Translations

 The configuration file also allows to specify available translations in `translations.enabled`.
-To add a translation, copy an existing translation file in `public/assets/translations`, translate it and add the name of the new language to the list in `translations.enabled` as explained above.
+To add a translation, copy an existing translation file in [public/assets/translations](public/assets/translations), translate it and add the name of the new language to the list in `translations.enabled`.
 After that run `grunt full` to re-compile the application.

 If necessary, mappings for dialects as well as a default language can be specified as well.